-Email e bottom of the window and uncheck any photos you have entered the information below, press OK .
+Email Scroll through your images at the bottom of the window and uncheck any photos you do not wish to include.
+After you have entered the information below, press OK .
 Recipient Email Addresses Enter your recipients' email addresses.
 Separate multiple email addresses with commas.
 Your Message Enter a message for your recipients.
 Allow download of largest available JPG Allow your recipient(s) to download the largest available versions of your images.
 Email me too Select this checkbox to receive a copy of your email.
 Optional private access password If you would like your album to be password protected, enter the password here.
 The password will be available to your recipient(s) in the body of your email, which they can then enter to gain access to your album.
-FacebookTM e bottom of the window and uncheck any photos you have completed the steps listed below, press Upload to FacebookTM Press this button to launch FacebookTM in a browser and enter your login credentials.
-Select existing FacebookTM album From the drop-down menu, select one of your existing FacebookTM photo albums you would like your photos added to.
-Or create a new one If you would like your photos uploaded to a new Facebook $^{\text{TM}}$ photo album, enter the name of the album here.
-TwitterTM Scroll through your images at the bottom of the window and uncheck any photos you do not wish to include.
-After you have completed the steps listed below, press Upload .
-TwitterTM Press this button to launch Twitter $^{\text{TM}}$ in a browser and enter your login credentials.
+TwitterTM e bottom of the window and uncheck any photos you have completed the steps listed below, press TwitterTM Press this button to launch TwitterTM in a browser and enter your login credentials.
 Shorten URL with bit.ly Shortens the length of your album's URL, allowing you more characters for your message.
 Preview Displays a preview of your post.
 Characters left Displays how many characters you have left of your message.
 Allow download of largest available JPG Allows viewers to download the largest available versions of your images.
-Widget website or blog.
-This option gene age viewer or slideshow that can be placed on a erates a piece of html code that you can copy and Scroll through your images at the bottom of the you do not wish to include.
+Widget A photo widget is a sort of an image viewer or slideshow that can be placed on a website or blog.
+This option generates a piece of html code that you can copy and paste onto your website or blog.
+Scroll through your images at the bottom of the window and uncheck any photos you do not wish to include.
 Orientation Select the orientation of your photo widget from the drop-down menu.
 Theme Select the color theme of your photo widget from the drop-down menu.
 Size Select the size of your photo widget from the drop-down menu.